IsaacF1/clarifai-apple-sdk/README.md

 You should be able to build your project and start using the SDK in your project.

+## Git LFS

+The binary contained in the framework is managed by GitHub using `git-lfs`.
+Make sure you have it installed on your system.

+If you don't have it installed yet, you can find details at: [https://git-lfs.github.com](https://git-lfs.github.com)

 ## Start the SDK

-The Clarifai SDK is initialized by calling the `startWithAppKey` method.
+The Clarifai SDK is initialized by calling the `startWithApiKey` method.
 We recommend to start it when your app finishes launching, but that is not absolutely required.
 And don't worry about hogging the launching of your app.
 We offload the work to background threads; there should be little to no impact.

 **Swift**